 What to Include in Your Acknowledgments Section

-Acknowledgment sections are always present in both papers and academic theses.
-For papers, the Acknowledgments section is usually presented at the back, whereas in a thesis, this section is located towards the front of the manuscript and is commonly placed somewhere between the abstract and introduction.
-(However, the exact location varies between each university, as each establishment possesses its own style guide for theses and student submissions.
-So, it is always worthwhile consulting your university’s academic style guide before writing a manuscript for undergraduate/postgraduate submission.)
+The Acknowledgments section is present in both a paper and an academic thesis.
+For papers, the Acknowledgments section is usually presented at the back, whereas in a thesis, this section is located towards the front of the manuscript and is commonly placed somewhere between the abstract and Introduction.
+However, the exact location varies between each university, as each establishment possesses its own style guide for theses and student submissions.
+So, it is always worthwhile consulting your university’s academic style guide before writing a manuscript for undergraduate/postgraduate submission.

 For academic theses, there is no right or wrong way to acknowledge people, and who you want to acknowledge is down to personal preference.
 However, the common types of people authors acknowledge in their academic theses include:

-- The research group (especially if the thesis in question is a master’s and the work is helped along by a PhD student)
+- Research group (especially if the thesis in question is a master’s and the work is helped along by a PhD student)

 - Any students who undertook side projects with them (e.g. final year undergraduates, summer students, master’s students)